jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 To achieve a technological identity, we need to develop empathy for each other's technological status.
 This is precisely what ideologies strip away from us.
 Ideologies let us assign ourselves and others convenient labels.
 We call someone a "government worker" or a "corporate worker" even though they might use the same tools - Microsoft Office, similar cars, identical schedules, shared educational backgrounds.
 No politician or citizen thinks to identify these people as "workers who process insurance claims using 1990s technology like PDFs and emails."
 Yet these are the tools they use, and this is how evolution sees them.

-Evolution views us as tool users.
+Evolution views us as tool users because tools are how we gather resources.
 Seeing ourselves this way requires a new kind of honesty - one that exposes our vulnerabilities.
 It is easy for someone behind the technological curve to hide behind seniority or titles, even while becoming evolutionary dinosaurs.
-Today's identities, from regional managers with human resources diplomas to cable television news personalities, often serve as masks, hiding their backwardness from the truth they are using obsolete technologies alive past their expiration date.
+Today's identities, from regional managers with human resources diplomas to broadcast news personalities, often serve as masks, hiding their backwardness from the truth they are using obsolete technologies past their expiration date.

 You can see this transition in the faces of cable news anchors.
 Watch any cable news program from its start in the late 1980s to today.
 You'll notice how much more they invest in flashy sets and dramatic personalities.
 This shift occurred because cable news was once cutting-edge technology that needed no embellishment - journalists simply reported what they saw.
 It might be hard to imagine today, but cable news, along with broadcasting and newspapers, once provided essential updates that kept us informed about global events.
 Now that the internet spreads news instantly, old media personalities must attract viewers through entertainment rather than information.
 The animated faces and heated rhetoric reflect this desperate search for relevance.
 This pattern - the descent of useful technology into flashy marketing - repeats across many industries, from automobiles to fast food.

-Because we do not prioritize our technological identity, we do not see this trend and do not call people out on it.
+Because we do not prioritize our technological identity, we do not see this trend whereever it is and do not call people out on it.
 Thus, as people within dying industries try to keep their jobs alive, we listen to their fictions.
 Reason and honesty take a back seat - understandably so, since being honest often leads to job loss that others will gladly exploit.
 Like ancient rulers hiding their afflictions, today's people hide their technological obsolescence behind titles and rhetoric rather than face the truth about themselves and their place in our evolving world.

 --

 This book will restore truth by placing our technological identity at the center of our political and economic lives.
 To embrace a new identity, we must essentially start fresh.
 And that will take some doing.

-To prepare you for this massive transformation, let us talk about a really good old film called "Thirty Seconds Over Tokyo".
-I watched it in film class back in college.
-The film depicts the Doolittle Raid - America's response to Japan's devastating attack on Pearl Harbor.
-Though the actual raid involved just 16 bombers and caused limited damage, the film's power lies in how it builds up to those brief moments of action.
-Right in the title, the filmmakers tell audiences to be patient - there's less than a minute of combat.
-The true story is about America rebuilding its pride and self-confidence.

-Like those filmmakers, I must ask for your patience, our goal is very ambitious: reimagining humanity's story with technology at its center.
+Try this: Put some cold water and ice into a bucket.
+That small bit of water is a portal into the natural world.
+It's cold like most places on Earth.
+Put your hand into that bucket.
+As your hand immerses into the cold you will want to remove it right away.
+But your enlightenment depends on keeping it there.

+As the cold steals your heat, your body feels pain.
+The longer you keep your hand inside, the clearer the truth becomes - pain isn't something to avoid.
+Pain is life's tool for distinguishing good from bad.

+The job of life is to lower pain, not avoid it.

+As your hand gets colder, heat transfers away faster than your body can replace it.
+Curious readers might discover how cells stop functioning, eventually freezing and dying.
+You resist the urge to remove your hand, knowing there are many possible remedies.

+Life on Earth has addressed this problem for billions of years - fighting back against the elements to not only survive but prosper.
+Fish have antifreeze proteins flowing through their veins.
+Birds have layers of waterproof feathers.
+Whales have insulating blubber while other mammals grow thick fur.
+Many animals would feel little pain in that cold water.

+Any creature from a warm environment would quickly die in that bucket.
+They lack the tools to survive cold because their evolution never required them.
+Formed to survive heat or thirst instead, they're now off their evolutionary purpose.
+There's nothing life can do for them.

+You and I are hairless apes.
+When our ancestors left the trees and learned to walk, our hair began falling away.
+Walking led to running - an excellent way to travel and run down prey.
+Hair prevented cooling, so we lost it and evolved sweat glands instead that help us exhaust other animals overheat because their fur was still on.
+How did we stay warm?
+We took hair from the dead animals and wore it when cold.

+Today we face different challenges - from cosmic rays to heat waves.
+We have many ways to survive and prosper, from government policies organizing our response to friendship networks motivating our perseverance.
+But strip away the complexity, and we face the same challenge as a fish in cold water: we need the right tools to survive our environment.

+Unlike other species, we're not bound by our birth-given adaptations.
+Because we can invent and create tools, we are, in a sense, life itself.
+We can "form" ourselves into whatever we need to be, adapting to any environment from cold water to hot deserts to outer space.

+Yet we still place our biological identities - our born-with, take-it-or-leave-it forms - as our primary identity.
+Whether it's my stutter, someone's oppressed ancestors, or another's rich grandfather, these identities rob us of our freedom to evolve.

-The thesis of "Techvolution" is our species has evolved beyond purely biological definitions.
-We have become a technological species, with our tools and innovations playing a fundamental role in shaping our civilization and determining our futures.
-This self-realization does not require abandoning your culture, friends, music, or anything else you cherish.
-While searching for better tools need not dominate your social life, it should guide your political and economic choices because improving our technological capabilities is the key to humanity's prosperity.
+The thesis of Techvolution is simple: our species has evolved beyond purely biological definitions.
+We have become a technological species, with our tools and innovations shaping our civilization and determining our futures.
+This self-realization doesn't require abandoning your culture, friends, music, or anything else you cherish.
+Searching for better tools need not dominate your social life, but it should guide your political and economic choices because improving our technological capabilities is key to humanity's prosperity.

 Following technological evolution puts the human condition into focus.
-Just as biological creatures grow and die on a tree of life, so does technology.
-Our fate is tied to technology, and thus we thrive and suffer as the technological tree of life evolves.
-If we stay unaware of our true identity as technological beings we will continue to assign biological or cultural markers to our performance like gender, race, or luck.
+Just as biological creatures grow or die on life's tree based on their environment, so does technology.
+Our fate is tied to our tools, and we thrive or suffer as the technological tree of life evolves.
+Until we recognize our technological identity, we'll continue misattributing our success or failure to gender, race, or luck.

-This is a bold proposition.
-Most people today are deeply passionate about their current identities.
-To build a convincing case for embracing a new technological identity, we must first establish a solid foundation in the basic principles governing life and evolution on our planet.

-Think of Earth as a vast gameboard, shaped by the immutable laws of physics, chemistry, and geology.
-Life is the grand game played upon it, driven by the laws of biology and evolution.
-This game has produced an incredible diversity of players - from the first single-celled microbes to complex multicellular organisms that together have transformed Earth into an oasis of life, a lone lifeboat in the galactic expanse.
+Earth is a vast gameboard, shaped by immutable laws of physics, chemistry, and geology.
+Life is the grand game played upon it, driven by evolution seeking forms that can prosper in every environment.
+This game has produced an incredible diversity of players - from single-celled microbes to complex organisms - transforming Earth into an oasis of life, a lone lifeboat in the galactic expanse.

 Understanding this epic arc of evolution is crucial.
-While these opening chapters may not immediately address humanity as a "technological species," they provide essential context.
-Only by grasping the fundamental patterns of biological evolution can we truly appreciate the radical implications of our technological evolution - a transformation that represents a new phase in the history of life itself.
+That's why these opening chapters do not immediately address humanity as a "technological species," they provide essential context.
+Only by grasping the environment life must live in, "the bucket" of our existence, can we understand evolution's story and our place inside it.

 Our destination is both practical and profound: a world where human conflict is minimized and cooperation is maximized, not through ideological idealism, but through the same force that drives all life - evolutionary self-interest.
-As we explore the profound implications of our technological evolution, we'll discover a new framework for understanding ourselves, our history, and our future.
+As we explore the profound implications of our technological evolution, we'll discover a new framework for understanding ourselves, our history, and our future fundamentally new way of seeing ourselves and our place in the continuing story of life on Earth.

-I invite you to join me on this intellectual journey.
-Like those viewers settling in to watch "Thirty Seconds Over Tokyo," know that the patience required will be rewarded with something far more valuable than a moment of action - a fundamentally new way of seeing ourselves and our place in the continuing story of life on Earth.

 ## Foreword